Get Approved for up to $35,000 in 3 minutes

 On an already constructed property this is more straightforward, but what happens if you are purchasing a property with the intention to build?
 Well, in this case the land transfer tax is then calculated based on the cost of the land (lot) as well as the cost of the construction contract.

 Another situation that isn’t entirely straightforward is when foreign currency is involved.
-Since all taxes are dealt with in Canadian currency, it needs to be converted in order to calculate the land transfer tax.
-The currency conversion is based on the date purchase of sale becomes a binding contract or, if there is no agreement, the date of the registration.
+Since all taxes are dealt with in Canadian currency, it need to be converted in order to calculate the land transfer tax.
+The currency conversion is based on the date the purchase of sale becomes a binding contract or, if there is no agreement, the date of the registration.

 How to Calculate Ontario’s Land Transfer Taxes